 The capstone course is the culminating experience for students enrolled in the MPA program.
 Students perform one of the following types of projects to demonstrate their mastery of public administration's principles and best practices: (1) identify solutions to address a public policy problem, (3) recommend improvements to a public or non-profit organization, or (3) develop potential legislation and identify the coalition that would be needed to pass it.
 These projects can build upon research performed for other classes or internships.
 They are not merely classroom exercises, but rather documents that will contribute to the communities where Saint Peter's students live, work, and study.
-Prerequisites: PA-501 PA-510 PA-520 PA-530 PA-540 PA-555 PA-560 PA-565 PA-570.
+Prerequisites: PA-501 PA-510 PA-520 PA-530 PA-540; PA-550 PA-555 PA-560 PA-565 PA-570; Course Type(s): Capstone.